oomlout/oomlout_oomp_builder/navigation/hardware/bearing/MR_series/MR41_size/1.2_mm_id_4_mm_od_2.5_mm_depth/part/readme.md

-# Hardware Bearing Mr Series Mr41 Size 1.2 Mm Id 4 Mm Od 2.5 Mm Depth
+# Hardware Bearing Mr Series Mr41 Size 1.2 mm Id 4 mm Od 2.5 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base